graceful-potato/rspec-swag/README.md

 OpenApi 3.0 and Swagger 2.0 compatible!

+This is a fork of the [rswag-specs](https://github.com/rswag/rswag/tree/master/rswag-specs) gem.
+The original **rswag-specs** gem is designed specifically for Rails applications, but this fork can be utilized with any Ruby rack-compatible framework.
+Essentially, it uses `rack-test` instead of `ActionDispatch::IntegrationTest`.

 rspec-swag extends rspec "request specs" with a Swagger-based DSL for describing and testing API operations.
 You describe your API operations with a succinct, intuitive syntax, and it automatically runs the tests.
 Once you have green tests, run a rake task to auto-generate corresponding Swagger files.
 This gem makes it seamless to go from integration specs, which you're probably doing in some form already, to documentation for your API consumers.

 And that's not all ...